I just want to show you the importance for, and ease with which, you can and should look at switching your supplier on a regular basis.

 Is It difficult?

 Not really.
 Since 2010 energy companies have to send you an annual statement which will have all the information you need, i.e. consumption over the year.
 Even if you don’t have this you can still use the information from old bills.
 You can usually sign up to look at your account online, so you can also use that if you don’t keep your paper statements.
 Go to any of the switch sites, type into your favourite search engine “Switching energy” suppliers and take your pick.
 Always worth checking more than one.
-However, this is where the brilliant Money Saving Expert website is great again.
-Now, go to that link.
-That will take you painlessly through comparing prices.
+Use more than one comparison site.
 Name, address, postcode and consumption and away you go.
 Remember that just because your mate 200 miles away uses the same amount of energy as you, it does not follow that you should have the same energy supplier.

 Can you make make further savings?